Here in Ohio and around the nation the issue of “wokeness” is a bell constantly being rung by some conservatives.

 WONDER TWO:Life is a competition that is “red in tooth and claw” (Tennyson), but it is organized to ensure its longevity; there are always “winners”to participate in the next round of the ‘tournament.’
 Similar to an elimination tournament with brackets, The Tree of Life is also different in that many “forms” (as Darwin called them) do not always participate in the competition; they are ‘happy’ to remain (largely) as they are and many continue in that form indefinitely.

 Yet some lineages of living things did ‘stumble into’ Adaptations of their structure and abilities and now obviously display An Evolved and Progressive set of characteristics.
 For these creatures, Nature Selected ‘winning’ Adaptations that accumulated into creatures more able to survive and reproduce in greater and greater varieties of ways.

 WONDER THREE: The Tree of Life continues to display its Unity through various Values and Qualities among its many products.
 It is a Whole of Contrastive Structures and Abilities, each only with significance in relation to the others!
 Our “Values” and “Qualities” are most meaningful only within this Unit, this Tree of Life on Our Planet.
 Quantitatively, or more ‘objectively,’ these ideas of Quality and Value can be somewhat understood in terms of numbers of chromosomes and lengths of DNA and sequential variation in DNA seen within the many varieties of living creatures.
-Dennett spends much effort in his book arguing thatOur Tree of Life is Possibility that has been Actualized and Naturalized.
+Dennett spends much effort in his book arguing thatOur Tree of Life is An Array of Possibility that has been Actualized and Naturalized.
 And what is possible for “Life,” now, has its limits set by the forms so far in existence!

 It is The Tree of Life that is the true individual thing; all its individual creatures are its component parts.
 It is the Whole of which we are a part.

-WONDER FOUR: At the core of the broad processes that we call “Evolution by Natural Selection” is a more abstract form of process that is now called “Algorithmic.”
+WONDER FOUR: At the core of the broad processes of “Evolution by Natural Selection” is a more abstract form of process that is now called “Algorithmic.”
 These processes build up more complex wholes from smaller and simpler parts—as in one, two, and three digit multiplication; or break down more complex wholes into a simpler unit—as in long division; or guide a process through a series of simple steps—as in a recipe or a computer program.
 Algorithmic processes often “run” over and over again with the same similar and simple process to achieve outcomes, and often these outcomes can have surprising characteristics.
 They can build up a simple unit into complex and surprising variations, or they can break down a seemingly unitary thing into surprisingly simple components.

 In this way, Our Tree of Life is a massive network of cells built into more and more complex organisms or organic “forms,” or even into biological “machines,” as Dennett and some biologist (like Richard Dawkins) contend.
 Also, and very importantly, Our Tree of Life is a “River of Genetic Material” (Dawkins) flowing out of the past and into the present.
 It is a network of strands of genetic units (information stored in a chemical structure) of often growing lengths and sophistications.